Alejogb1/job-board/blog-data/how-to-notify-on-airflow-after-two-consecutive-task-failures.md

 id: "how-to-notify-on-airflow-after-two-consecutive-task-failures"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 Notifying on two consecutive task failures in Apache Airflow is a common need, and frankly, one I've run into a fair few times during my career managing data pipelines.
 The default retry mechanisms can sometimes mask recurring issues, and a more targeted alert system is often necessary to really understand what’s going on.
 It's about moving beyond just handling a single failure to spotting patterns that might indicate something deeper.
 I’ll walk you through how I’ve approached this, providing some practical code examples and context.

-The challenge here isn't about Airflow’s capacity for retries – it’s about *context*.
+The challenge here isn't about Airflow’s capacity for retries – it’s about _context_.
 Airflow, by default, retries tasks based on the `retries` and `retry_delay` parameters defined in your DAG.
 However, those retries often happen sequentially.
-If you want to be alerted specifically *after* a second *consecutive* failure, you need a bit more control and logic.
+If you want to be alerted specifically _after_ a second _consecutive_ failure, you need a bit more control and logic.
 The problem with a single failure alert is that it may not be critical, especially if configured to retry.
 We need to wait to see if a problem persists.

 My first experience with this was a particularly stubborn data ingestion pipeline.
 Data was coming from an external API which could be unstable.
 Simple retry logic wasn't enough; it kept triggering alerts that were ultimately resolved by the retries, leading to alert fatigue.
 I realised we needed to be smarter and more selective with these alerts.
 What worked for us was a combination of custom callbacks and leveraging Airflow's XCom system for state tracking.

 Let's break it down.
 At its core, our approach will revolve around these steps:

 1.  **Tracking Failure State:** We need to remember if a task has failed in the previous run.
 We’ll utilize XComs to persist this information across task executions.
-2.  **Conditional Alerting:** Within a callback function, we check if the task failed in the current execution, *and* if it failed in the previous run.
+2.  **Conditional Alerting:** Within a callback function, we check if the task failed in the current execution, _and_ if it failed in the previous run.
 If both are true, we trigger an alert.
 3.  **State Reset:** If the task succeeds, we need to clear any failure flags in XCom.
-This keeps track of *consecutive* failures, not just any failure.
+This keeps track of _consecutive_ failures, not just any failure.

 Here’s a python code snippet illustrating how this might be implemented as a custom callback for your DAG: